 There are certain laws that give you the right to protect yourself, your loved ones, and your property.
 Unfortunately, those laws can often fluctuate from state to state.
-If you discharge a gun without understanding the gun laws in an area like Toledo, you risk facing serious legal consequences for your actions.
+If you discharge a gun without understanding the gun laws in an area like Ohio, you risk facing serious legal consequences for your actions.

 You do not have to try and interpret area gun law alone, especially not when you find yourself facing criminal charges.
 Instead, you can collaborate with a Toledo gun lawyer.
 During an initial consultation with a tenacious criminal defense attorney, you can discuss the circumstances that led to your charges and how best to present your side of the story to a local court.

 Ohio is an open-carry state.
 This means that as long as a person is over the age of 18 and has a gun permit, they have the right to carry and conceal a licensed firearm to most institutions throughout the state.
 There are some restrictions placed on this right, as well as restrictions placed on when an individual may legally discharge the weapon that they are carrying.

 A person will face gun charges if they are accused of discharging or otherwise bringing their weapon into an environment in which discharging or possessing a weapon is prohibited.
 A person might also face gun charges if they are accused of carrying or operating a gun without an appropriate license.
 Regardless of the circumstance, a firearm violation lawyer in Toledo could offer counsel on how to rebut these charges.

 According to Section 2923.12 of Ohio Revised Code, residents are not permitted to bring firearms into the following locations, regardless of whether or not they happen to have a concealed carry license: